Table of Contents

 Know Your Rights And Get Legal Support

 Throughout the process of your case, personal injury attorneys can keep you updated.
-They provide you with the resources you need to make informed decisions about your case.
+They work to provide the resources you need to make informed decisions about your case.

 In a no-fault state, parties only have coverage from their insurance in the event of an accident.
 Regardless of who was at fault for the accident, each party files a claim with their insurance.